March of the Wooden Soldiers: 10 Things You May Not Know About The Classic Film

 I purchased a VHS copy of Powerline while on spring break from college.
 I had gone into New York City to see a Broadway show with some school friends and was about to head back to Long Island.
 I couldn’t manage to break away from the group and go into a porn shop, so I said my goodbyes at Penn Station and headed down to the train platform.
 Once the coast was clear, I ran back up to 8th avenue and went into the first smut shop I could find.

-I made my way over to the video racks as a stripper in a silver bikini and stilettoes danced on the stairs to the upper level, beckoning shoppers to partake of something more tangible.
+I made my way over to the video racks as a stripper in a silver bikini and stilettoes danced on the mirrored stairs leading to the upper level, beckoning shoppers to partake of something more tangible.
 I grabbed Powerline and headed to the register.
 With a $39.99 price tag, it was more than I would normally pay for a porn videocassette but my train was leaving in 5 minutes.

 All the “acting” scenes are priceless but this one is my favorite, featuring gay-for-pay cover model Tom Steele as the cable guy with Lou Cass and Troy Ramsey as the couple from downstairs who catch him jerking off on the roof.